juliangruber/foc-lfs/README.md

 - W3name/IPNS revisions live for 1 year after creation by default.
 To keep content available, they need to be updated periodically.

+## TODO

+- Make chunking trustless by using root commp as IPNS key

 ## API

 ### uploadLfs(Synapse, ReadableStream)